 Of course, if you’re a mom, working outside of the home or not, you may feel out of balance most of the time!
 By now at least you know you’re not alone.
 And, as a recent post on Time.com shows us, men are beginning to openly join the struggle to balance family and career.
 It’s great to read about successful men discussing their attempts to have quality time with their children while working at demanding, high-pressured jobs.

 Even young children can have a hard time finding any kind of equilibrium.
-I recently heard about a ten year old who was only getting five hours of sleep a night.
-It turned out that after a day at a highly competitive, demanding school, this child went first to soccer practice and then to additional private courses in any of a number of different subjects – language, art, music, high level math.
+I recently heard about a 10-year-old who was only getting five hours of sleep a night.
+It turned out that after a day at a highly competitive, demanding school, this child went first to soccer practice and then to additional private courses in any of a number of different subjects—language, art, music, high-level math.
 No wonder he wasn’t sleeping.
-I wondered when he even managed to eat, let alone have any down time to explore his own inner world?
+I wondered when he even managed to eat, let alone have any downtime to explore his own inner world?

 Obviously, while children who grow up this way may be learning how to work hard, they are not learning much about finding a balanced life; but how can we teach them when so many adults have difficulty finding it for ourselves?